Cantera/cantera-website/posts/gsoc-2020-blog-4.md

 `ReactorNet` now exhibits *multiple inheritance*, since it was already a child of class `FuncEval`.
 The `FuncEval` parent class is used by `Integrator` during ODE time-integration, and its inheritance makes `ReactorNet` an *ODE right-hand-side evaluator*.
 (Confused?
 See my [last blog post](https://cantera.org/blog/gsoc-2020-blog-3)!)

-*Notice the difference in implementation here:* `Integrator` is an external solver object that uses user-defined functions from *another* class, `FuncEval`.
-This requires the inclusion of two headers, explicit initialization of an external object, and the passing of the `this` pointer:
+*Notice that the existing time-integration solver, `Integrator`, is not a parent class to `ReactorNet`.* `Integrator` is an external solver object that uses user-defined functions from *another* class, `FuncEval`.
+This requires the inclusion of two headers, explicit construction of an external object, and the passing of the `this` pointer to locate user definitions:

 **ReactorNet.h**, lines 10-11 (see this on [GitHub](https://github.com/paulblum/cantera/blob/ca36e253bd28c6d507eace5b6f1199cac64d8909/include/cantera/zeroD/ReactorNet.h#L10))